paarbo/custom-rhel/README.md

-# custom-fed37
+# custom-rhel9
-Custom minimal installation of fedora 37 with the looks of Win11
+Custom minimal installation of Rocky Linux (RHEL9) with the looks of Win11

 <hr>

 ## Prerequisites
-- Fedora Everything ISO (can be found at the alternatives downloads)
+- Rocky Linux 9.1 Boot ISO (can be found at the download page)
 - Install minimal
 - Install wget (dnf install -y dconf-editor okular)